 In the months following the UK’s historic vote to exit the EU, there has been a cacophony of opinion and speculation on the economic and political implications Brexit will have on the UK, the EU, and the world.

 While there are still far more questions about Brexit than answers, we are starting to have some clarity on timing.
-Prime Minister Theresa May recently announced that she intends to trigger Article 50, which is the formal method for a country to initiate withdrawal from the EU, no later than March 2017.
-Once Article 50 is triggered, the UK and the EU will have two years to negotiate exit terms.
-This means that, all things being equal, the divorce should be finalized by the first half of 2019.
+On 29 March 2017 Prime Minister Theresa May officially triggered Article 50, which is the formal method for a country to initiate withdrawal from the EU.
+Now that Article 50 is triggered, the UK and the EU will have two years to negotiate exit terms.
+This means that, all things being equal, the divorce should be finalized by 2019.

-Beyond the tentative timing, we still do not know exactly what the world will look like when the dust settles.
+Though the timeline is now clear, we still do not know exactly what the world will look like when the dust settles.
 Despite the ambiguity about what the outcome will be, it is clear that Brexit is inevitable.
 When it does happen, there will be major implications for asset management.
 The only question is how big the impact will be.